 Home

+Welcome to the Sonic Entanglements Website.
 Here, you can read the description of the project and our latest news and events.
 You can also find information about the people behind the project and our different institutional partners.

 In the Listen section, you will find the latest episode of the Sonic Entanglements Podcast.
 Project partners also curate and share historical and archival sounds that they are working on in the Sound Bite section.
 Please check them out and have a listen.